jpadilla/pyjwt/README.md

 ### Expiration Time Claim

-From [draft 01 of the JWT spec][reserved-claimname]:
+From [the JWT spec][jwt-spec-reg-claims]:

-> The exp (expiration time) claim identifies the expiration time on or after
+> The "exp" (expiration time) claim identifies the expiration time on
-> which the JWT MUST NOT be accepted for processing.
-The processing of the exp
+> or after which the JWT MUST NOT be accepted for processing.
+The
-> claim requires that the current date/time MUST be before the expiration
+> processing of the "exp" claim requires that the current date/time
-> date/time listed in the exp claim.
-Implementers MAY provide for some small
+> MUST be before the expiration date/time listed in the "exp" claim.
-> leeway, usually no more than a few minutes, to account for clock skew.
-Its
+> Implementers MAY provide for some small leeway, usually no more than
-> value MUST be a number containing an IntDate value.
-Use of this claim is
+> a few minutes, to account for clock skew.
+Its value MUST be a number
-> OPTIONAL.
+> containing a NumericDate value.
+Use of this claim is OPTIONAL.

 You can pass the expiration time as a UTC UNIX timestamp (an int) or as a datetime, which will be converted into an int.
 For example: